“You can do a great deal in eight days”: Ulysses S. Grant’s Forgotten Turning Point (part two)

 Part two of two

-Before they got down to business, though, Grant took a bath, borrowed fresh underclothes from a naval officer, and grabbed himself a good meal.[2]
+Before Grant got down to business, he took a bath, borrowed fresh underclothes from a naval officer, and grabbed himself a good meal.[2]

-When Grant and Porter finally consulted on the night of May 3, Porter presented news that changed Grant’s situation entirely.
+When Grant finally caught up on his correspondence on the night of May 3, the mailbag presented news that changed Grant’s situation entirely.
 Nathaniel Banks had sent a message about his expedition up the Red River, where he’d faced resistance from Confederate Maj.
 Gen. Richard Taylor.
 As a result, Banks “could not be at Port Hudson before the 10th of May and then with only 15,000 men.”

 “To wait for his co-operation would have detained me at least a month,” Grant realized.[3]